Managing Groups for G Suite

 - Communicate with groups of people.
 For example, groups can be useful for departments, project teams, classes, office locations, special-interest groups, and more.

 - Manage access to documents, sites, videos, and calendars.
 Users can share their content with groups instead of entering individual addresses.
-With a group, you can add or remove members once, and the changes are applied to all the Google documents, sites, videos, and calendars that were shared with that group.

 With the Groups for Business service, users can access a host of features that make it easy for departments, teams and special-interest groups to manage their own group memberships and participate in online discussions.
 Specifically, users can: